mulzahrian/mulzahrian/README.md

 ### 👋
-- 🔭 I’m currently working as Backend Engineer
+- 🔭 I’m currently working as Fullstack Developer
-- ⚡ Fun fact: I'm in my way to learn FrontEnd
+- ⚡ Fun fact: I'm in my way to learn about AI

-### 📫 call me on : mulzahrianone@gmail.com
+-  📫 How to reach me : mulzahrianone@gmail.com

 <!--
 **mulzahrian/mulzahrian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.